JB Pritzker, Governor, State of Illinois

 Q7: My family owns a business or an investment farm.
 Do I need to report it on the FAFSA?

-A7: Yes.
-The past exception of not reporting small businesses/farms has been removed.
-ALL businesses and investment farms owned by the student/family must be reported on the FAFSA.
+A7: Yes, if you are required to report investments on the FAFSA.
+Not every family is required to report their investment information.
+If you are required to report investment information ALL businesses and investment farms owned by the student/family must be reported on the FAFSA.
 A family will report the net worth of the business or investment farm.
 To determine the net worth: current value-debt owed = net worth

 Q8: Can I still use the IRS Data Retrieval Tool to import my tax information from the Internal Revenue Service (IRS) to the FAFSA?

-A8: The IRS Data Retrieval tool has been retired and is being replaced by the Direct Data Exchange (DDX).
+A8: The IRS Data Retrieval tool has been retired and replaced by the Direct Data Exchange (DDX).
 To be eligible for federal student aid, all contributors (students, parents, spouses) must provide consent to allow the Department of Education to request, and the IRS to transfer, federal tax information (FTI) needed to determine student eligibility.
-If consent is not given by all contributors, students will not receive aid.
+If consent is not given by all contributors, students are ineligible for federal student aid.

 Q9: How do I know if I am eligible for a Pell grant?